All Episodes

 North Dakota.

-If you could plan a free there or something.
+If you could plan a frequency.

-I I would accept any invitation.
+I would accept any invitation.

-Um but anyway, what were you talking about?
+But anyway, what were you talking about?

 It was something important.

-Um, and I had picked up someone else's copy of it because I was rushing to make my my connecting flight.
+Oh, yeah, I was reading the New York Times and I picked up someone else's copy of it because I was rushing to make my connecting flight.

-And I actually looked at the date of the newspaper thinking maybe that man was reading a newspaper from last week.
+And I actually looked at the date of the newspaper thinking, maybe that man was reading a newspaper from last week.

-The New York Times can't be insane enough to take the occasion of uh Muslims engaging in very poor deportment skills, once again, um, to run this article on the front page of their newspaper.
+The New York Times can't be insane enough to take the occasion of Muslims engaging in very poor deportment skills, once again, to run this article on the front page of their newspaper.

-And the first thing they are worried about, New York Times is terrified that that somehow, you know, ISIS will get hold of a nuclear bomb, will hit New York because Sean, that could go give rise to three big reasons.
+And the first thing they are worried about, the New York Times is terrified that somehow, you know, ISIS will get hold of a nuclear bomb, will hit New York because, Sean, that could give rise to that could give rise to Islamophobia.

-Do they want a president that can say radical Islam?
+Here's, I think, a question that every American needs to ask on national security: Do they want a president that can say radical Islam?

-I do, but sorry, go ahead.
+No, sorry, go ahead.

-The point is they won't fight it, they don't care about it.
+The point is, they won't fight it.

 They want this breakneck speed of importing ISIS to our country.